FontoXML/fontoxpath/CONTRIBUTING.md

 If you expect new QT3 tests to succeed, remove the last number of lines from the `test/unrunnableTestCases.csv` file.
-Keep the first 13 lines, they are tests which are known to cause timeouts in the browser.
-Run `copy(log)` in the development tools of your browser to copy the test log and paste them in the `unrunnableTestCases` file.
+Keep the first 13 lines, they are tests which are known to cause timeouts.
+The test runner will generate a new version of the `test/unrunnableTestCases.csv` file.
+Use `git` to find differences.

 If you are adding a new feature, edit the file `test/runnableTestSets.csv`.
 This file disables tests for features we